GOLF IS ALWAYS ON THE UPSWING AT BOCA LAGO

 The golf course offers five sets of tees, with slope ratings from 110 to 142 to ensure a fun experience for players of all ages and abilities.
 Headed by award-winning PGA pros, Boca Lago Golf & Country Club offers full-service instructional programming and custom golf club fitting.

 Our golf club and its members are also committed to maintenance practices that are friendly to the environment.
-The grounds are abundant with flora, fauna, wildlife and kept in top condition under the continued expertise and guidance of Golf Course Superintendent Aaron Seaman, a long-standing member of the Golf Course Superintendents Association of America.
+The grounds are abundant with flora, fauna, wildlife and kept in top condition under the continued expertise and guidance of Golf Course Superintendent, Ray Adams.